 Programs included, but not limited to:

 Powering Economic Growth in the Nation’s Coal-Impacted Communities

 The Appalachian Regional Commission (ARC), the U.S. Economic Development Administration (EDA), and the U.S. Department of Labor’s Employment and Training Administration has provided a $38.8 million investment to grow the economy in the nation’s coal-impacted communities.
 The SWCC REDI Center is part of this initiative.

-SWCC will receive $1.4 million from ARC, including tuition scholarship funds, to assist these workers in retraining for high-wage, high-demand careers.
+SWCC received $1.4 million from ARC, including tuition scholarship funds, to assist these workers in retraining for high-wage, high-demand careers.
 In addition to ARC, the Virginia Tobacco Commission, and a private foundation partner, are all contributing to the funding of the REDI Center.
-Spouses of laid off miners may also be eligible for tuition scholarship assistance through this initiative.

 Contact Megan Jones at 276-964-7818 or firstname.lastname@example.org to see if you qualify and to register for classes.

 Visit us on Facebook & don’t forget to “LIKE” our page @ www.facebook.com/GetREDI

 Explore just a few of our program options: